Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-view-a-listing-page.md

 `
 ```

-👁️ For this specific query we are specifing that the listingId is a string and we are query all the fields from the listing Type
+👁️ For this specific query we are specifing that the `listingId` is a string and we are querying all the fields from the `listing` Type

-Next go over to the routes.js file and add the following:
+Next go over to the `routes.js` file and add the following:

 ```javascript
 import React from "react"